-Meta has offered to give rival AI chatbots free access to WhatsApp for one month while negotiating with EU regulators.
-This follows three policy changes since October 2025: an outright ban on rival AI chatbots (Jan 2026), a paid-access reversal (Mar 2026), and now free temporary access (May 2026).
-The European Commission had indicated it would order Meta to open WhatsApp to competitors under Digital Markets Act enforcement.
+Meta offered rival AI chatbots one month of free access to WhatsApp while negotiating with EU regulators.
+This follows an outright ban on third-party AI chatbots in January, a paid-access reversal in March, and now free temporary access under Digital Markets Act enforcement pressure.

 Oct 2025: Meta announced ban on rival AI chatbots from WhatsApp Business API starting January 15, 2026